aha-oretama/markdownDbUnit/README.md

 # Usage

 ## Maven
 Add this repository and depenedency.
+This dependency includes DBUnit, so you can now use DBUnit.

 ```xml
     <repositories>